EZCDeveloper/cypress_clara/README.md

 # HELCOME TO THE REPOSITORY FOR CLARA

-Hello and welcome to the Clara e2e tests repository!
+Hello! and welcome to the Clara e2e tests repository!
-This repository was created for educational purposes only.
+This repository was created for educational purposes only with Cypress framework.
 This Repository was made by Emanuel Zini Casaro.

 # Scenario and Test Cases